 New Arrivals Program support

-The New Arrivals Program provides staffing allocations to schools to support eligible newly arrived students.
+The New Arrivals Program provides staffing allocations to primary and rural and regional secondary schools to organise and deliver targeted English language instruction to eligible newly arrived EAL/D students.

-The English as an additional language (EAL) New Arrivals Program provides additional teaching support to schools enrolling eligible newly arrived students.
+The New Arrivals Program provides additional teaching support to schools enrolling eligible newly arrived EAL/D students.
 This additional teaching support is provided for up to four school terms.
-Support is based on a sliding scale according to the numbers of eligible students enrolled, up to maximum allocation of 1.0 EFT.
+Funding is based on a sliding scale according to the numbers of eligible students enrolled, generally up to a maximum allocation of 1.0 FTE.

-Schools enrolling refugee students may attract a bilingual support allocation, filled by a School Learning Support Officer (Ethnic).
-Refugee bilingual support allocations are provided to newly arrived refugee students in their first four terms of enrolment.
-Bilingual SLSO refugee support allocations commence at a minimum of four students and increase according to the numbers of eligible refugee students enrolled, up to maximum allocation of 1.0 EFT.
+Schools enrolling students from a refugee background may attract a bilingual support allocation, filled by a School Learning Support Officer (Bilingual).
+This bilingual support allocation is provided to newly arrived EAL/D students from a refugee background in their first four terms of enrolment.
+Bilingual SLSO refugee support allocations commence at a minimum of four students and increase according to the numbers of eligible newly arrived EAL/D students from a refugee background enrolled, up to a maximum allocation of 1.0 FTE.

-The Henry Parkes Equity Resource Centre provides EAL New Arrivals Programs resource kits for schools.
-The kit contains specialised resources to support the planning and delivery of EAL New Arrivals Programs in schools.
-Resources include ESL Scales, curriculum frameworks, teacher professional learning materials and student learning material.
+The Henry Parkes Equity Resource Centre provides New Arrivals Program resource kits for schools.
+The kit contains specialised resources to support the organisation and delivery of a New Arrivals program in schools.
+The resources can support the assessing, planning and teaching and learning of newly arrived EAL/D students.
+Resources include ESL Scales, curriculum frameworks, teacher professional learning materials and student learning materials.
 These resources should be used to supplement existing school curriculum support resources.